JSimo/chaos-thesis/python-testing/README.md

 ## Future plan
 Add ability to add a delay to a specific container.
 Add ability to add execute something at same time?

+## Knowledge
+Running a tc command and then quitting the container causes the tc command to still exist.